linkie/linkie-core/README.md

 # linkie-core
-The absolute core of linkie
+The absolute core of linkie.